Nintendo Switch Sports Tops the Italian Charts

-NBA 2K22 (PS4) re-entered the top 10 in second place and Mario Kart 8 Deluxe (NS) down spot to third place.
-Minecraft (NS) is up three spots to fourth place. while Kirby and the Forgotten Land (NS) is down one to spot fifth place.
+Mario Kart 8 Deluxe (NS) is up one spot to second place and Kirby and the Forgotten Land (NS) is up two spots to third place.
+Minecraft (NS) remained in fourth place.
+Pokémon Legends: Arceus (NS) is up one spot to fifth place.

-There are six Nintendo Switch titles in the top 10, two PlayStation 4 titles, and two PlayStation 5 titles.
+There are six Nintendo Switch titles in the top 10, three PlayStation 5 titles, and one PlayStation 4 title.

 - Nintendo Switch Sports (NS)*